SudoSidat/csv-formatter-rs/README.md

 * Columns Expected = x, Actual Columns = y, Line number = Z
 	This is due to an extra delimiter in the raw files.
 Edit the file in notepad++ and remove the extra delimiter.
 And type Y to Run the file.

- Note: Do not open cleaned files in excel and save as the date format will be changed.
-Use notepad++ for editing